top of page

 Around six to nine months to pay out.

-Hence, it is crucial that you have ample savings as it affects your psychological and emotional well-being, ultimately affecting your performance.
+It is crucial that you have ample savings as it affects your psychological and emotional well-being, ultimately affecting your performance.

 It’s also important to get a good RES mentor, to show you the ropes.